of Your Business

 Types of Fidelity Bonds

-- Covers ALL EMPLOYEES of the named insured unless specifically excluded
+- Blanket fidelity bonds cover ALL EMPLOYEES of the named insured unless specifically excluded

 - New employees are automatically covered